-On Sunday 19 May 2020, at 10pm, the BBC will screen Life Is A Circus – the documentary about our 2017 Hidden Spire show, Sawdust.
+On Sunday 19 May 2019, at 10pm, the BBC screened Life Is A Circus – the documentary about our 2017 Hidden Spire show, Sawdust.
 The project is just one of the ways we work with the homelesness charity Crisis to bring artists experiencing homelessness together with professional artists.

 We asked three Crisis artists to tell us about their experiences here.